Splinter Ridge Fish & Wildlife Area is dedicated to providing quality hunting opportunities while maintaining 2,980 acres of woodland and steep hills.

-The Splinter Ridge Fish and Wildlife Area, named after the major ridge and historic logging road, was purchased by the state from Charles Perin in 1997.
-The DNR began looking at the 2,607 contiguous acres of wooded hills and grassy pastures in the early 1980s.
+The Splinter Ridge Fish & Wildlife Area, named after the major ridge and historic logging road, was purchased by the state from Charles Perin in 1997.
+The DNR began looking at these contiguous acres of wooded hills and grassy pastures in the early 1980s.
 With direct contributions from the Indiana Bowhunter's Association, the Indiana Chapter of the National Wild Turkey Federation, the Indiana Deer Hunter's Association and the Indiana Sportsmen's Round Table, the DNR started the process to purchase the land.

-Most revenues used in land acquisition, development, operation and maintenance of Splinter Ridge Fish and Wildlife Area are derived from the sale of game bird habitat stamps.
+Most revenues used in land acquisition, development, operation and maintenance of Splinter Ridge Fish & Wildlife Area are derived from the sale of game bird habitat stamps.
 Funds were also provided by the federal aid program of the Wildlife Restoration Project.
-This federal aid program provides reimbursement on federal taxes levied on the sales of hunting and trapping equipment.
+This federal aid program provides reimbursement on federal taxes levied on the sales of hunting, shooting, and trapping equipment.

 - Check-in is required.
 A self check-in station is located at parking lot 3 (see map).
 Daily permit cards must be in the possession of the hunter to enter the field.
 The cards must be returned to a drop box at the end of the day.
 Drop boxes are located in parking areas 1, 3, 6 and 7.

 - All hunting seasons and bag limits apply.

 - 2,980 acres of rolling hayfields, steep, wooded hills, brushy tracts and small creeks attract a wide variety of songbirds and woodpeckers.

 - Crosley Fish & Wildlife Area provides 4,228 acres of steep to gently rolling hills and seven miles of the Muscatatuck River for hunting and fishing.
 Located in Jennings County south of North Vernon on SR 3.